chef/automate/components/docs-chef-io/content/automate/managed_services.md

 In case you want to resolve the PostgreSQL cluster node IPs dynamically using DNS servers, you can add resolvers/nameservers to the configuration.

-Name Servers can be added in two ways:
+The two ways to add the name servers are:

 1. **Add nameserver IPs:** If you are aware of the nameservers which should resolve the PostgreSQL nodes, the nameservers can be added to your `config.toml` file.

     ```toml
     [pg_gateway.v1.sys.resolvers]
-      # Multiple resolvers can be specified by adding the resolvers in the list.
+      # Multiple resolvers can be specified by adding the resolvers to the list.
       nameservers = ["127.0.0.53:53"]
     ```